lildude/gonefora.run/_posts/2014-12-21-tricking-the-mind-to-sub-2-hour-marathon.md

 Marcora is apparently working with British Athletic in their preparations for Rio so it'll be interesting to see how this research pans out over the next few years.

-In the mean time, I'm off to scour the interwebs and I might start doing tough sudokus before my runs :smile:
+In the mean time, I'm off to scour the interwebs and I might start doing tough sudokus before my runs 🙂